-- Origin data for mined (primary) and recycled (secondary) platinum and palladium, in all forms, received for refining or processing. - The Country of Origin is: - o For mined (primary) metal, the location of the mine. - For recycled (secondary) metal, the country from which the material originated and any country through which it was subsequently shipped, before being received by the refinery. - The weights should be: - o Fine content of metal, in Kilograms - o Split between high grade (95% and over) and non-high grade (below 95%) - o Platinum and palladium weights to be shown separately and not combined - Platinum and palladium received from an LPPM Good Delivery Refinery or a Refinery on the relevant Sponge Accreditation List should be excluded from the annex. - Origin data must be shown for all platinum and palladium received from all companies including those wholly or partially owned by the GD refinery.
+- Origin data for mined (primary) and recycled (secondary) platinum and palladium, in all forms, received for refining or processing. - The Country of Origin is: - o For Mined Platinum/Palladium, the location of the mine. - For Recycled Platinum/Palladium, the country from which the material originated and any country through which it was subsequently shipped, before being received by the Refiner. - The weights should be: - o Fine content of metal, in Kilograms - Split between high grade (95% and over) and non-high grade (below 95%) - O Platinum and Palladium weights to each be shown separately and not combined - Platinum/Palladium received from an LPPM Good Delivery Refiner or a Refiner on the relevant Sponge Accreditation List should be excluded from the Annex, - Origin data must be shown for all Platinum and all Palladium received from all companies including those wholly or partially owned by the GD refinery.
 For the avoidance of doubt the origin is the country the material has been shipped from before being received by any company wholly or partially owned by the refinery.